AndrewH-14/cs570-project3/README.md

 ### Mapping to the Graph Coloring Problem from 3-SAT

 #### Approach:
-Since both the Graph Coloring Problem and 3-SAT problem are NP-Hard, they are able to be reduced to and from each other.
+Since both the Graph Coloring Problem and 3-SAT problem are NP-Complete, they are able to be reduced to and from each other.
 For this project, I chose to map the 3-SAT problem to the graph coloring problem.

 First let us assume that the 3-SAT problem has a 3-SAT formula of `m` clauses with `n` variables denoted `x_1, x_2, ..., x_n`.
 The graph that will implement the reduction can be constucted using the following:
 1. For every variable `x_i` construct a vertex `v_i` in the graph and a vertex `v_i'` denoting the negation of the variable `x_i`.
 An edge should then be added between these two vertices.
 3. Add three vertices denoted `'T'`, `'F'`, and `'B'`.
 These will denote the values True, False, and Base.
 Connect these vertices such that a triangle is formed.
 4. Connect every `v_i` and `v_i'` with vertex `'B'`.
 5. Create an OR gadget graph for each clause `(u V v V w)` using 6 vertices denoted `ci_0, ci_1, ..., ci_5`.
-The reulting subgraph will be the following:
+The resulting subgraph will be the following:
     ```
     G[u] = [ci_0]
     G[v] = [ci_1]